 Teaching, learning and assessment methods

 Knowledge and understanding is taught through diverse study materials, including multimedia.
 You will develop your knowledge and understanding through critical engagement with material.
 Audio-visual materials offer opportunities to hear from adults and children in schools and observe practice in a range of settings.
-You will work independently with the study materials but are encouraged to form self-help groups with other students communicating face to face, by telephone, email etc. Tutors support your learning in tutorials and (where applicable) day schools, organised locally.
+You will work independently with the study materials but are encouraged to form self-help groups with other students communicating by telephone, email etc. Tutors support your learning in online tutorials and online day schools.

 The assessment process requires you to demonstrate your understanding of key concepts and theories, to present arguments, to develop and evaluate ideas and to show how you apply these in practice.
 You are encouraged to assess your own progress frequently through activities in the study material.